liftupvn/blueengine-docs/tutorials/dag_api.md

 The process contains the following steps:

-- Download the PDF file from the user provided URL.
+- Download the PDF file from the user-provided URL.
 - Convert the PDF pages to images.
 - Pre-process the image.
 - Detect the text boxes in the image.
 - Mid-process the boxes: merge boxes to lines, remove small boxes.
-- Extract text in the boxes (OCR)
+- Extract text in the boxes (OCR).
 - Post-process: correct, merge into paragraphs.
 - Write outputs to database.